 How long have you been involved with Musical Futures:

-13 years – initially as a project manager for the original Paul Hamlyn Pathfinder project (2003-2008), then in many other roles from national co-ordinator to secondary programme manager and now Managing Director.
+14 and a half years – initially as a project manager for the original Paul Hamlyn Pathfinder project (2003-2008), then in many other roles from national co-ordinator to secondary programme manager and now Managing Director.

 Running in tandem to my work with Musical Futures has always been my work for ArtForms (the lead organisation for the music hub in Leeds) which has given me a unique opportunity to work with young people across the city using Musical Futures models and in supporting classroom teachers at both primary and secondary level.